MIDFIELDR/midfieldr/vignettes/articles/art-004-case-study.md

 #> 3431: MCID3112641535      ME       20173           20143            timely
 ```

 *Summary check.*   Numbers of students by completion status.
+In this
+case, all students completed, thus no NAs.

 ``` r
 DT[, .N, by = c("completion_status")][order(-N)]